teresabowe/booking-system/README.md

 __Colours__

 Once the landing page carousel image was chosen, it was uploaded to the Coolers colour palette generator to develop the colour scheme.
-This colour scheme was then applied to elements of the landing and bookings pages.
+This colour scheme was then applied to elements of the landing and booking pages.

 ![Coolors Palette](/documentation/screenshots/coolors-palette.png)